To ensure you are fully informed prior to buying a property, consult a conveyancer.

 - Keep you informed at every step; and

 - Ensure you can exercise your rights and meet your responsibilities.

 All transactions are not the same.
 Sometimes a transaction requires additional work that was not foreseeable at the outset.
 A conveyancer is entitled to charge additional fees for additional work.

 If seeking a quote for fees, you should always ask;

 - What services will attract an extra fee and how will that fee be calculated?

 You should also ask your conveyancer to notify you if it becomes clear additional work is required.

 What will a conveyancer do?

-A conveyancer is responsible for doing all the legal work required to transfer ownership of real estate from one person or entity to another.
+A conveyancer undertakes the required legal work to transfer ownership of real property from one person or entity to another.

 It is recommended that if you are considering purchasing a property to consult a conveyancer as soon as possible, preferably before you sign the contract of sale.